networkx/networkx/doc/source/tutorial/tutorial.rst

 These are part of the networkx.drawing package and will be imported if possible.
 See :doc:`/reference/drawing` for details.

+Note that the drawing package in NetworkX is not yet compatible with Python versions 3.0 and above.

 First import Matplotlib's plot interface (pylab works too)